ruby-on-wheels/ruby-on-wheels.github.io/_posts/2021-06-10-exploring-catalonia.md

 ## Visiting Barcelona

 When visiting my friends in Barcelona, the soccer field where I had [stayed]({% post_url 2020-01-26-crossing-spain %}#soccer-field-barcelona) in the past didn't exist anymore.
-There was big construction site and my favorite parking in Barcelona was not available anymore.
+There was a big construction site and my favorite parking in Barcelona was not available anymore.
 After driving through all these tiny alleys of the neighborhood, I finally managed to squeeze my van into a parking lot off the road.

 ![Parking in Barcelona](/assets/images/IMG_2065.jpg)